Search

 I am forever grateful that I picked forensic investigations as I have felt part of one big family since the get go, the experiences and the memories I will not forget and are once in a lifetime.
 I have enjoyed this course so much I have decided to stay for a master’s at Coventry!

-Teresa Crabtree, Forensic Investigations BSc (Hons), current student, 2021
+Teresa Crabtree, Forensic Investigations BSc (Hons), 2021

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.